-I have an interdisciplinary background spanning international development, education, semiotics/communication studies and science and technology studies.
-My research focuses on the processes of research/evidence production, communication, governance and use.
+I have an interdisciplinary background spanning international development, science and technology studies and education and communication studies (semiotics).
+My research is grounded in the field of ‘research on research’ and focuses specifically on the politics of research/evidence/knowledge production, communication, governance and use.
 I am interested in questions such as: how is knowledge production framed by research funders and policy makers?
 Who participates in knowledge processes and how?
 Whose expertise and experience counts?
-How do different research cultures/methods/texts/technologies influence research processes/systems and the accessibility/relevance of evidence?
+How do different research cultures/structures/methods/texts/technologies/identities influence research processes/systems and the accessibility/relevance of evidence?
 How are different kinds of evidence valued by different institutions?
-I am particularly interested in the political economy of knowledge for international development and around 'global challenges' and am co-convener of the Rethinking Research Collaborative (website under construction) - an informal international network of academics, civil society organisations, international nongovernmental organisations (NGOs) and research support providers – who are committed to working together to encourage more inclusive, responsive collaborations to produce useful and accessible international development research.
-I am also interested in arts-based research methods (particularly poetry and science fiction) and am currently enrolled in a part-time MA in Creative Writing at the OU.
+I am particularly interested in the global political economy of knowledge for international development, 'global challenge research' and research funded through Oversees Development Assistance (ODA) and I am co-convener of the Rethinking Research Collaborative (https://rethinkingresearchcollaborative.com) - an informal international network of academics, civil society organisations, international nongovernmental organisations (NGOs) and research support providers – who are committed to working together to encourage more inclusive, responsive collaborations to produce useful, equitable (and increasingly ecological) global development research.
+I am also interested in arts-based research methods (particularly poetry and science fiction).

 2015-2017: Evidence and the politics of participation in academic-INGO research partnerships for international development' (a two-year ESRC Seminar Series in partnership with Christian Aid, Action Aid, HIV/AIDS Alliance, OU, IOE, IDS and LSE) See project website: https://rethinkingresearchpartnerships.com and the Discussion Guide and Toolkit: https://www.christianaid.org.uk/sites/default/files/2017-10/discussion-guide-ngo-academic-research-oct2017_0.pdf